National Debt Relief Review: Pros, Cons, Features, Ratings & More

 Debt settlement also has serious disadvantages.

 • Collection efforts.
-When you stop paying your debts, you can expect collection efforts to intensify.
+When you stop making your minimum payments, you can expect collection efforts to intensify.
 Collectors will pursue you.

 • Credit score damage.
 Your payment stop will result in late payments.
 Accounts may be charged off and sent to collections.
 Your credit score will reflect that.